 Most of the suicide incidents among adolescents happen when an adolescent clings to negative thoughts.
 Negative thinking pattern is a powerful cause of the negative behavior.
 To help adolescents from taking undesirable decisions, let’s change their thinking pattern.
 Let’s find ways to make them happy and have a positive outlook on life.

 Life is really stressful.
 Adolescents’ lives are even more stressful due to numerous demands.
 These young people are often become overwhelmed by what is happening to them that cause so much stress.
 Nonetheless, we can help them cope with these massive challenges by making them relax.
 Let us inspire them to have a break – watch movies, engage with nature, and breathe some fresh air.
 Most of all help them detach themselves from gadgets or technologies for a while.

 3. Help them build self-confidence

 Let us make them realize that there’s nothing to fear about.
 The fear among teenagers emanates from the feeling of inferiority.
 They are afraid of being not suitable for a group – that they are lesser individuals than other people.
 The best point to start helping them is to make them realize that inferiority is a self-created reality.
 Thus, building self-confidence starts in changing the thinking patterns.
 Help them realize their potential, self-value and develop hidden abilities.

 4. Help them establish a support network

 Adolescents who committed suicide were aloft to social activities.
-Helping depressed adolescents to prevent formation of negative thoughts means helping them to find social support.
-Let them communicate with fellow teenagers, friends and families and inspire them to share their problems.
+Helping depressed adolescents to prevent the formation of negative thoughts means helping them to find social support.
+Let them communicate with fellow teenagers, friends, and families and inspire them to share their problems.
 This is one of the best ways to lessen the burden they might carry with them.